Vyral/blake-sloan-recruiting/_posts/2024-12-10-the-top-skills-needed-to-win-in-2025.md

   2025.
 enclosure:
 pullquote: >-
-  What Are You Going to Commit To Make Sure You Have The Strongest Mindset In 2025.
+  "What Are You Going to Commit To Make Sure You Have The Strongest Mindset In 2025.
 Do As Much Training, Role-Playing As Possible, And Watch Videos To Invest In Your Mind's Bank Balance.
 That Way You Are Ready Before You Need It.
 Find 3 Non-Negotiables You Must Commit To.
 The More In Advance You